filecoin-project/FIPs/FIPS/fip-xxxx.md

 return True
 ```

-The _ValidEvidence()_ predicate is defined below (for other definitions used below, see [Preliminaries](https://docs.google.com/document/d/17FBkZzrVWZg2zmq3JJcSZdn7MfbAPC9Lv2FgG42omxo/edit#heading=h.ygq5svj4e7ap)).
-Note that _QUALITY_, _PREPARE_ and _DECIDE_ messages do not need evidence.
-In fact, _DECIDE_ does not need any protocol-specific validation, since a weak quorum of _DECIDE_ with the same value is required to trigger any  execution of the protocol.
+The $\texttt{ValidEvidence}()$ predicate is defined below (for other definitions used below, see [Preliminaries](https://docs.google.com/document/d/17FBkZzrVWZg2zmq3JJcSZdn7MfbAPC9Lv2FgG42omxo/edit#heading=h.ygq5svj4e7ap)).
+Note that QUALITY, PREPARE and DECIDE messages do not need evidence.
+In fact, DECIDE does not need any protocol-specific validation, since a weak quorum of DECIDE with the same value is required to trigger any  execution of the protocol.

 ```
 ValidEvidence(m):